Interested in Studying Clinical Science?

 The Clinical Psychology Program began in 1972, and the program received accreditation from the American Psychological Association in 1981.
 In 1996, after a thorough review process, the clinical program was granted membership in the Academy of Psychological Clinical Science, a coalition of doctoral psychology training programs that share a common goal of producing and applying scientific knowledge to the assessment, understanding and amelioration of human problems.
-In 2003, our program received the Association for Behavioral and Cognitive Therapies Outstanding Training Program Award, and we are currently ranked 37th on the U.S. News and World Reports survey of clinical psychology graduate programs.
+In 2003, our program received the Association for Behavioral and Cognitive Therapies Outstanding Training Program Award.
+In 2021, the program was accredited by the Psychological Clinical Science Accreditation System (PCSAS).
+We are currently ranked 37th on the U.S. News and World Reports survey of clinical psychology graduate programs.

-Binghamton University's Clinical Psychology Program is accredited by the Commission on Accreditation (CoA).
+Binghamton University's Clinical Psychology Ph.D.
+Program is accredited by both the Psychological Clinical Science Accreditation System (PCSAS) and the APA Commission on Accreditation (CoA).

 The Ph.D.
 Program in Clinical Psychology at Binghamton University has been accredited by the American Psychological Association Commission on Accreditation since 1981.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation: